CodeYourFuture/fieldtrip-js2-coworkers/courses/js2-coworkers/docs/sprint1/issues/uma-intro.md

 ## About me

 I am the virtual technical lead for this project.
-In robot years, I've been a developer for nearly a a decade now.
+In robot years, I've been a developer for nearly a decade now.
 Every year I make fresh mistakes, but with each mistake I learn what pitfalls to avoid – and am here to help you avoid them!

 ## Working together